Frog456-dev/secwexen-arsenal/docs/usage.md

 # Usage Guide

-This guide explains how to use the tools included in the Secwexen Toolkit.
+This guide explains how to use the tools included in the Secwexen Arsenal.

 ---